How To Create A To Do List In WordPress

 Import/Export

-Being able to import and export to-do list data can be very useful.
-For example, you may want to transfer data from an existing list to another website, or export the data for backup or archiving purposes.
+The ability to import and export to-do list data can be very useful.
+For example, you may need to transfer data from one site to another, or store the list data for backup or archiving purposes.

 To access this function, click on the ‘Import/Export’ tab in your plugin settings section …

-Now you can easily export or import your to-do list data and plugin settings …
+Now you can import or export your to-do list data and plugin settings …

 Exporting To-Do List Data